Life is full of stress. The fact of the matter is that stress will always be a part of our lives.

 After a brief pause at the top of your inhalation, you sigh heavily through pursed lips, slowly beginning your exhalation as your chest and rib cage collapse back into their neutral positions.

 A natural by-product of this 4 count inhalation and 8 count exhalation is a slower, more relaxed body and mind.

 Adding biblical truth to these deep breathes layers a whole new level of calm to your body by shifting your attention to God, His truth, and His grace.

 Want to give it a try?

 Begin by doing several deep breathes, following the 4 count inhalation, 8 count exhalation phase.
-When you feel comfortable add in the biblical truth.
-As you close out your time in your breathe prayer, read through the full Scripture verse and say a surrender prayer to God.
+When you feel comfortable, add in the biblical truth.
+As you close out your time in your breath prayer, read through the full Scripture verse and say a surrender prayer to God.

 Inhale: Peace I leave with you,

 “Peace I leave with you, my peace I give you.
 I do not give to you as the world gives.
 Do not let your hearts be troubles and do be afraid.”
 (John 14:27)

 Dear Heavenly Father, the stress is too much for me right now.
 I can’t do this by myself and need to lay it all at your feet.
 Give me the peace you promise me and settle my troubled heart.
 Amen